bcgov/smk-cli/docs/create-an-app.md

 cd /myProjectsFolder
 ```

-Once you're in a location where you want to create your new applciation, you can enter the SMK create command
+Once you're in a location where you want to create your new application, you can enter the SMK create command

 ```bash
 smk create mySmkProject